Amanda Bromfield

 Current Work

-Amanda enjoys working with and educating communities about the environment and natural ecosystems, she is currently working with the students at Byron Bay Primary School to to create A Forest of Koalas, a large scale installation of 500 ceramic koalas.
-Each child and their class teacher has made a clay koala to be exhibited at Lone Goat Gallery opening on 28th March 2026.
-This project involving the creation of 500 koalas was devised by Amanda to educate and empower children so that they do not feel so vulnerable in this rapidly changing world as a result of climate change.
-The aim of this project is to give children and communities a voice and a choice about what they can do to promote positive environmental change and safeguard our native species and their habitats.
+Amanda enjoys working with and educating communities about the environment and natural ecosystems, she has recently finished working with the students at Byron Bay Primary School to create A Forest of Koalas, a large scale installation of 500 ceramic koalas.
+Each child and their class teacher made a clay koala which was exhibited at Lone Goat Gallery, Byron Bay.
+The show opened on 28th March 2026.
+The project involved the creation of 500 koalas and was devised by Amanda to educate and empower children so that they do not feel vulnerable in our rapidly changing world as a result of climate change.
+The aim of this project was to give the children and their community a voice and the ability to choose what they can do to promote positive environmental change and safeguard our native species and their habitats.

 Past Work